 Prior to his tenure with PepsiCo, Rueff spent two years with the Pratt & Whitney Division of United Technologies.
 In addition, he spent six years in commercial radio as an on-air personality.

 He holds an M.S. degree in Counseling, and a B.A. degree, in Radio and Television from Purdue University.
 He was given the honor in 2003 of being named a Distinguished Purdue Alumni.
 In 2005 he was awarded a national Mortar Honor Society Alumni Achievement Award.
 Rueff and his wife are the named benefactors of Purdue’s; Patti and Rusty Rueff School of Visual and Performing Arts.
 He is a member of Purdue’s College of Liberal Arts Dean’s Advisory Board and The University of Rhode Island Foundation Board.

-He currently serves on the Corporate Boards of Glassdoor, runcoach, workboard, and 1-Page Limited (ASX: 1PG).
-He is the former President of the Board of Trustees of the San Francisco based American Conservatory Theater (A.C.T.) and currently serves as a Board Trustee.
+He currently serves on the Corporate Boards of Glassdoor and runcoach, He is the former President of the Board of Trustees of the San Francisco based American Conservatory Theater (A.C.T.) and currently serves as a Board Trustee.
 Rueff is a member of the Academy of Television Arts & Sciences (ATAS) and The National Association of Recording Arts and Sciences (NARAS).
 Rusty also is a founding Board Member of the GRAMMY Music Education Coalition.

 From August 2011 through November 2012, he was in the founding leadership position of Coordinating National Co-Chair for Technology for Obama, resulting in the successful reelection of President Barack Obama.
 In December 2012, Rusty co-founded T4A.org and sits on the Executive Committee of the Board.
 He was also on the Founding Circle of The Centrist Project.